ChowDavid/lonsec/README.md

 - the build machine should possible to connect to internet in order the maven would checkout form plugin on the fly.
 - go to the folder on pom.xml and run mvn clean install
 - then it would show the SUCCESS after some code download and build process.
-- then go to target folder and copy the lonsec-<XXXX>-jar-with-dependencies.jar
+- then go to target folder and copy the lonsec-0.0.1-SNAPSHOT-jar-with-dependencies.jar

 ## Testing
 - Maven will help to test the code before compile